-A new study has investigated the links between coffee and black tea intake and breast cancer risk.
-The study included 335,060 women in the European Prospective Investigation into Nutrition and Cancer (EPIC) Study cohort.
-The initially cancer-free women were enrolled and completed a dietary questionnaire between 1992 and 2000.
+A new prospective study has investigated the links between coffee and black tea intake and breast cancer risk.
+The study included 335,060 initially cancer-free women.
+They were enrolled and completed a dietary questionnaire between 1992 and 2000.
 Participants were followed until 2010, for an average of 11 years.

 During this time 1,064 of the women were diagnosed with breast cancer before menopause (premenopausal breast cancer), and 9,134 were diagnosed with breast cancer after menopause (postmenopausal).
 Black tea consumption was not found to be associated with breast cancer risk, regardless of menopausal status.